-The Carolina Hurricanes’s mascot Stormy made a special visit to Easley Elementary in Durham, NC to officially open the “Storm Zone Learning Lab” for students with severe communication needs.
+The Carolina Hurricane’s mascot Stormy made a special visit to Easley Elementary in Durham, NC to officially open the “Storm Zone Learning Lab” for students with severe communication needs.
 Stormy kicked off the event by using switch adapted scissors to cut the blue ribbon to the Storm Zone Learning Lab, showing off some of the advanced technology the students in Mrs. St. John’s class will use to better communicate and learn.
-The Storm Zone Learning Center has been made possible by a grant from the Carolina Hurricanes’s Kid’s ‘N Community Foundation and New Voices Foundation.
+The Storm Zone Learning Center has been made possible by a grant from the Carolina Hurricane’s Kid’s ‘N Community Foundation and New Voices Foundation.

 The Awards for Excellence were won by Amanda Austin Hummel, a pre-K teacher at Hilburn Academy of Wake County Schools, Luanne Holland, a speech/language pathologist from Durham County Schools and Trudy Maness, a special educator K – 5 at Morehead Elementary of Durham County Schools.
 The award for Advocacy was won by Charlotte Hughes a physical therapist from Orange County Schools.

-The Lara Jane Parker Awards Program was instituted to provide both reward and recognition to outstanding people who work daily to improve the lives of New Voices children.
+The Lara Jane Parker Awards Program was instituted to provide both reward and recognition to the outstanding people who work daily to improve the lives of New Voices children.
 These individuals help improve their schools and communities in ways that allow these children to be fully included in all aspects of their daily lives.